acathers/acathers.github.io/essays/EnterJavascript.md

 }
 ```

-In the above example you can see that 'x == y' will loosely evaulate if they are equal, and then return true.
+In the above example you can see that 'x == y' will loosely evaulate if they are equal, and then return true, and 'x === y will require they to be of the same type, so will not evaluate as true.